gurrenm3/BTD-Mod-Helper/README.md

   - Custom linq extensions for easier manipluation
   - More
 - Support for custom textures/sprites/3d models
+- Many extensions to allow for "Cross-Game compatibility".
+This means you can make your mod for one game and it will work for another with little to no extra work

 For BTD6:
 - Fully custom bloon sets (not possible in vanila BTD6), BloonBuilder (easier time creating custom bloon types), Json Serializer, and other useful features